Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 If you have a physical disability, long-term health condition, sensory impairment, autistic spectrum condition, mental health condition or a Specific Learning Difference such as dyslexia, you may be entitled to some support to access your course and make the most of your time here.

 Our Disability Adviser, Emma Catlow, is looking forward to welcoming you and making sure that you have everything in place that you need.
-If you haven't already been in touch with her then please make contact by emailing us or calling on 020 8725 0143 as soon as you can.
+If you haven't already been in touch with her then please make contact by emailing us as soon as you can

 Browser does not support script.